-Threads die between tweet 1 and tweet 2.
-The hook either earns the next scroll or it doesn’t, and “interesting” isn’t enough — readers need the “wait, I have to see what’s next” feeling.
-These prompts force the through-line, then handle hook variants, recap arcs, contrarian takes, and the thread-to-blog conversion.
-For the full thread craft walk-through see AI X (Twitter) Thread Writing.
+Threads die between post 1 and post 2.
+The hook either earns the next scroll or it doesn’t, and “interesting” isn’t enough — readers need the “wait, I have to see what’s next” pull.
+These 12 prompts force a through-line first, then handle hook variants, recap arcs, contrarian takes, and thread-to-blog conversion.
+For the full craft walk-through see AI X (Twitter) Thread Writing.

 Best for